Do something different this summer

 Hope and Strength – 10 September to 24 November

 Four leading photographers Olly Burn, Tom Stoddart, Veronique de Viguerie and Dougie Wallace have helped us to pay tribute to the incredible hope and strength of the people we meet.
-Visit the Hope & Strength webpage to find out more about this amazing exhibition which will be displayed in the visitor centre this autumn.
+Visit the Hope & Strength webpage to find out more about this amazing exhibition which is coming to Truro this autumn.

 The Aid Zone has been kindly sponsored by Alpinter